buntine/p-prime-prime/CONTENT.md

 And when I say "jump", I really mean jump!
 Execution was not returned back to the calling context as is the case with a function call (unless, of course, it was physically asked with another jump).
 One could, at least theoretically, jump straight into the middle of a `SUBROUTINE` or an `IF` <sup>2</sup.
 Following the execution of a program meant tracing all of the jumps.
 Such a messy form of execution eventully gave rise to a phrase we still hear a lot of today (but never about our own code, of course): "Spaghetti code" <sup>3</sup>!

-In case you haven't worked it out already; yes, I am talk about the notorious `GO TO`.
+In case you haven't worked it out already; yes, I am talking about the notorious `GO TO`.

-- GOTO bad
-- BOHM
-- Papers on p''
+The early '60s were dominated by the debate over structured vs. non-structured programming.
+This was further ignited when a landmark paper titled "Flow diagrams, Turing Machines and Languages with only Two Formation Rules" was published by Corrado Böhm and Giuseppe Jacopini.
+This paper <sup>4></sup> provided the theoretical foundation for structured programming (and therefore the abolishment of `GOTO`) by proving that one can compute any computable function with only three simple control structures:

+1. Execute one subprogram, and then another subprogram (sequence)
+2. Execute one of two subprograms according to the value of a boolean expression (selection/branching)
+3. Execute a subprogram until a boolean expression is true (iteration)

+To demonstrate this in relation to Turing machines, they, of course, used a programming language: P′′

 ## P′′, the Grandmother of the Turing Tarpits